-- A minimum of two adults (one of which must be at least 21 years of age and registered with the BSA).
+- A minimum of two adults (one of which must be at least 21 years of age and registered with Scouting America).
 There are no gender restrictions for leadership except for co-ed Exploring post or Venturing crews, which must have both male and female leadership 21 years old or older.

-- \succ 1 adult leader trained in the following:
+- ➤ At least 1 adult leader trained in the following:

 - Wilderness First Aid (16 hour course)

 - O CPR

-- o Weather Hazards
+- Weather Hazards

 - O Safe Swim Defense

-- Safety Afloat
+- O Safety Afloat

-All adult leaders must be trained in Youth Protection
+► All adult leaders must be trained in Youth Protection